2 Chainz

-Tauheed K. Epps (born September 12, 1977), known professionally as 2 Chainz (formerly Tity Boi), is an American rapper.
-Born and raised in College Park, Georgia, he initially gained recognition as one-half of the Southern hip hop duo Playaz Circle, alongside longtime friend and fellow rapper Earl "Dolla Boy" Conyers.
-The duo was signed to Georgia-based rapper Ludacris' Disturbing tha Peace label, and are best known for their 2007 debut single "Duffle Bag Boy" (featuring Lil Wayne).
+Tauheed Epps (born September 12, 1977), known professionally as 2 Chainz, is an American rapper, songwriter, and actor.
+Born and raised in College Park, Georgia, he gained recognition as one-half of the Southern hip-hop duo Playaz Circle, alongside hometown rapper Earl "Dolla Boy" Conyers.
+The duo signed with fellow Georgia-based rapper Ludacris' Disturbing tha Peace label and became best known for their 2007 debut single "Duffle Bag Boy" (featuring Lil Wayne).

-In February 2012, Epps signed a solo record deal with Def Jam Recordings, an imprint of Universal Music Group.
-The following August, he released his debut studio album Based on a T.R.U.
-Story on August 14, 2012, to commercial success despite mixed reviews.
-The album spawned three successful singles: "No Lie" (featuring Drake), "Birthday Song" (featuring Kanye West), and "I'm Different", all of which charted in the top 50 of the Billboard Hot 100 and were certified Gold or higher by the RIAA, along with the album being certified Gold.
-His second studio album B.O.A.T.S.
-II: Me Time was released on September 11, 2013; supported by the lead single "Feds Watching" (featuring Pharrell Williams).
-Epps would subsequently release the albums ColleGrove (2016), Pretty Girls Like Trap Music (2017), Rap or Go to the League (2019), So Help Me God!
-(2020), and Dope Don't Sell Itself (2022) before parting ways with Def Jam in 2022.
+In February 2012, Epps signed a solo recording contract with Def Jam Recordings, a subsidiary of Universal Music Group.
+In April of that year, his guest performance on Kanye West's single, "Mercy" marked his first entry on the Billboard Hot 100 as a solo act, peaking at number 13.
+In the following months, his singles "No Lie" (featuring Drake) and "Birthday Song" (featuring Kanye West) were released to continued success, both of which received double platinum certifications by the Recording Industry Association of America (RIAA) and preceded the release of his debut studio album, Based on a T.R.U.
+Story, in August of that year.
+Despite mixed critical reception, it peaked atop the Billboard 200 and spawned the top 40 single "I'm Different".
+His second album, B.O.A.T.S.
+II: Me Time (2013), was led by the single "Feds Watching" (featuring Pharrell Williams) and saw improved critical reception despite a slight commercial decline.
+Epps has since released the albums ColleGrove (2016), Pretty Girls Like Trap Music (2017), Rap or Go to the League (2019), So Help Me God!
+(2020), and Dope Don't Sell Itself (2022).
+He had left Def Jam in 2024, a year after releasing his collaborative album with Lil Wayne, Welcome 2 Collegrove (2023).

-Epps began working with TV network Viceland on a show called Most Expensivest, which debuted on November 15, 2017, and aired for three seasons.
+Epps has won a Grammy Award for Best Rap Performance for his guest appearance on Chance the Rapper's single "No Problem"—from six nominations.
+His other accolades include three BET Awards from 11 nominations and five BET Hip Hop Awards from 19 nominations.
+He has also hosted Vice TV's 2017 reality series Most Expensivest, in which he reviews luxury consumer goods; it aired for four seasons.